At a Glance

-*Fall semester students will choose courses offered through the UPF and, with prior approval of the student's home university and course professors, the UB, UAB, or UPC.
-Full year students will choose courses offered through any of the four partner universities.
-Spring semester students will choose courses offered through the UB, UAB, or UPC.
+*Fall semester students choose courses offered through the UPF and, with prior approval of the student's home university and course professors, the UB, UAB, or UPC.
+Full-year students choose courses offered through any of the four partner universities.
+Spring semester students choose courses offered through the UB, UAB, or UPC.
 Due to academic calendar differences, UPF courses are not available to spring semester-only students.

 Approximate dates are provided based on past programs; students should expect them to vary by year.
-Please refer to the program calendar for more specific information about program dates.
+Please refer to the program calendar below (under Related Files) for more specific information about program dates.

 - Fall: Late August - Late December

 - Spring: Early January - Late June

-Consortium operations in Barcelona are managed by a resident director and two program coordinators, who coordinate orientation, advising, CASA classes and housing.
-A visiting faculty member from the Consortium is in residence at least one semester every year and teaches a course for the program.
+A resident director and two program coordinators coordinate orientation, advising, CASA classes, and housing.
+A visiting faculty member from the CASA consortium is in residence at least one semester every year and teaches a course for the program.

 Eligibility and Requirements